 The Foreign Tax Credit is the mechanism that allows US taxpayers living abroad to avoid paying a ‘double tax’ to the IRS on income that has already been taxed in their country of residence.
 Read More

-Some states still require you to pay tax on income earned in that state, for example if you rent out a property there.
-While each state has different rules, they generally focus on whether one is considered to be ‘domiciled’ in a given state.
+Some states still require expats to pay tax on income earned in that state, for example if they rent out a property there.
+While each state has different rules, they generally focus on whether an expat can still be considered as ‘domiciled’ in a given state.
 Read More